santosh/ansible/README.md

-# personal-ansible-configs
+# ansible-configs

-EC2 is my new home.
-This is how I orchestrate my fleet.
+Ansible configs for my personal projects.

 ## Packages

 1. **nginx**: Nginx listens on 80.
 Current configuration expects Jenkins to be running on 8080.
 2. **jenkins**: To configure the pipeline from GitHub.
+3. **certbot**: To fetch HTTPS certs.
+4. **docker**: To make docker builds inside Jenkins.
-3. **rabbitmq**: Experimental purpose.
+5. **rabbitmq**: Experimental purpose.

-4. **elasticsearch**: To track uptime of nodes.
-Logs from above daemons.
+## Platform Support

+Most of the configuration here are tested against Ubuntu 20.04 LTS (arm64).